How to Pay For Solar

 In a partnership flip scenario, the arrangement is structured so that the tax equity investor receives a predominant share (e.g., 99%) of the project’s income allocation for a specified duration—specifically until the period of ITC recapture has concluded.
 Following this juncture, the contract outlines a “flip” of their allocation, enabling them to either exit the partnership through a buyout or remain in the league while receiving a minority portion (e.g., 1%) of the project’s income and cash allocations.
 The majority of budgets then transition to the project sponsor.

-As Holloway elucidates, “The objective of the tax equity partner is to monetize nearly all of the tax advantages.
-Their aim is not to maintain ownership of the asset in the long run… [only to] be a partner in the venture until the benefits of tax equity—such as ITC and depreciation—have been realized.”
+As Holloway elucidates, “The objective of the tax equity partner is to monetize nearly all the tax advantages.
+They aim not to maintain asset ownership in the long run… [only to] partner in the venture until the benefits of tax equity—such as ITC and depreciation—have been realized.”

 Partnership flips represent one of the most prevalent forms of tax equity financing in the solar domain.